 If you want to get into racing on Zwift, you’ll need to have a smart trainer or power meter.
 You’ll also need to get yourself a heart rate monitor – I’m currently using the Wahoo TICKR X.

-Whichever sensor brand you go for (or not) though, what is important is that they are compatible with the device you are trying to pair them with.
+Whichever bike sensor brand you go for (or not) though, what is important is that they are compatible with the device you are trying to pair them with.
 As some are ANT+ only so they will not connect to a Bluetooth device (or vice versa).

 Happy Zwifting!